-- a) If an LSP with this LSP ID is in the LSP database - a.1) If the LSPs are equal, acknowledge the LSP on C. - a.2) If the received LSP is older, send the local LSP on C. - a.3) If the received LSP is newer, store the new LSP, replacing the local copy, send it on all circuits except C, and acknowledge it on C. - b) If you do not have an LSP with this ID in the LSP database, acknowledge the LSP on C without storing it.
+- a) If an LSP with this LSP ID is in the LSP database - a.1) If the LSPs are equal, acknowledge the LSP on C. - a.2) If the received LSP is older, send the local LSP on C. - a.3) If the received LSP is newer, store the new LSP, replacing the local copy, send it on all circuits except C, and acknowledge it on C. - b) If you do not have an LSP with this ID in the LSP database, acknowledge the LSP on C without storing it do not store it and if C is a WAN circuit acknowledge the LSP by generating and transmitting a PSNP.